-4.1 Receiver type choice (receiver menu point (A))
+4.1 Receiver type choice (receiver menu point 🕗)

 To get into the receiver menu press the button on the MICROBEAST and hold it down while you turn on the receiver power supply.
-The yellow menu LED (a) should now be flashing and you can release the button
+The yellow menu LED () should now be flashing and you can release the button.

-If you use a motor controller with BEC, disconnect the motor for security reasons to avoid the possibility of unintentional motor start up!
+If you use a motor controller with BEC, disconnect the motor for safety reasons to avoid the possibility of unintentional motor start up!

-At menu point (A) where menu LED (A) is flashing, the color and state of the Status-LED gives you information about which type of receiver is currently selected (refer to the table below).
+At menu point () where menu LED () is flashing, the color and state of the Status-LED gives you information about which type of receiver is currently selected (refer to the table below).

 In order to change the type of receiver, press and hold the button for about 2 seconds.
 The Status-LED will light in the next color or eventually flash.
-Repeat this as many times as required until the Status-LED match your receiver type:
+Repeat this as many times as required until the Status-LED match your receiver type (see chapter 3.3.and 3.4):

 Status-LED Receiver type

-off Standard receiver
+off Standard receiver (Fig. 4)

-purple Spektrum® Satellite
+purple Spektrum [®] Satellite (Fig. 5)

-red flashing Futaba® S-BUS
+red flashing Futaba® S-BUS (Fig. 7)

-red SRXL
+red SRXL (Fig. 7)

-blue flashing PPM - composite signal
+blue flashing PPM - composite signal (Fig. 6)